 New: Microsoft Releases a Windows File Recovery Tool

 We’ve all been in a situation where we accidentally lose an important file.
 Nothing feels more devastating than feeling powerless when a file is seemingly permanently deleted from your computer.
-To help this, Microsoft has released an all-new Windows 10 File Recovery Tool in the latest Windows 10 version 2004.

 File recovery is not a foreign concept when it comes to Windows.
 Users have been creating scripts, commands, and software to recover files that were deleted from the computer.
 However, an official solution has now been released by Microsoft themselves in the newest version of Windows 10.
 Here’s the first look and a brief guide on how you can run it.

 “For photos, documents, videos, and more, Windows File Recovery supports many file types to help ensure that your data is not permanently lost.
 Let this app be your first choice for helping to find what you need from your hard drive, SSD (*limited by TRIM), USB drive, or memory cards.” — Windows Store

 At the time of writing, the tool hasn’t been updated to a GUI (Graphical user interface) and runs in the Command Prompt.
 Don’t let this worry you — we’ll include a step-by-step guide on how to use it to recover your long-lost files.

 Get Windows File Recovery

 How to update Windows 10 to the latest release

 Before we begin, you need to have the latest version of Windows 10 installed in order to be able to download Windows File Recovery onto your computer.
 This can fix bugs, bring you new features, patch up security holes, and much more.